koreakit/korea-for-woocommerce/readme.txt

 The manual installation method involves downloading our plugin and uploading it to your webserver via your favourite FTP application.

 == Changelog ==

+= 1.1.2 - 2021-01-17 =
+* Fix - Korea for WooCommerce is now translatable from translate.wordpress.org
+* Fix - Minor bug fixes

 = 1.1.1 - 2021-01-05 =
 * New - New Korea for WooCommerce branding 🎨
 * New - Korea for WooCommerce is now translatable from translate.wordpress.org